Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

 If the stream track were to trace an orbit, then $v_\kappa = \dot{v}_\kappa = 0$.
 However, the connection between perpendicular accelerations and stream-curvature (Eq.~\ref{eq: perp_acc_unit_kappa}) holds even for $\dot{v}_\kappa \neq 0$.
-Thus, the track of the stream does not need to actually trace an orbit in order to connect stream-curvature to perpendicular accelerations, since we allow for non-zero $v_\kappa$ and $\dot{v}_\kappa$.
+Thus, the track of the stream does not need to actually trace an orbit in order to connect stream-curvature to perpendicular accelerations.

 We now cast Eq.~\ref{eq: perp_acc_unit_kappa} as a geometric constraint, which will be useful in interpreting our results.
 From Eq.~\ref{eq: a_xy}, $\boldsymbol{a}_\perp = (\boldsymbol{a}_{\rm{planar}} \cdot \hat{\boldsymbol{\kappa}}) \hat{\boldsymbol{\kappa}}$.
 The unit vector of $\boldsymbol{a}_\perp$ is then